Home

 Action timeline

-2003 – The Center filed a petition to list the Mexican garter snake as threatened or endangered under the Endangered Species Act.
-The petition sought protection of the snake’s habitat from livestock grazing and other threats, establishment of minimum instream flows in Southwest rivers, prohibitions on further introductions of nonnative fish and amphibians, and more funding for research and removal of exotics — actions likely to benefit myriad other species imperiled by the loss and degradation of Southwest rivers and streams.
+2003 – The Center filed a petition to list Mexican garter snakes as threatened or endangered under the Endangered Species Act.
+The petition sought protection of the snake's habitat from livestock grazing and other threats, establishment of minimum instream flows in Southwest rivers, prohibitions on further introductions of nonnative fish and amphibians, and more funding for research and removal of exotics — actions likely to benefit myriad other species imperiled by the loss and degradation of Southwest rivers and streams.

 2005 – The Center reached a settlement agreement with the U.S. Fish and Wildlife Service, requiring the agency to consider protection for the snake.